tranminhduy-git/tmduy.github.io/_pages/cv.md

 ## Research Experience

+> May 2026 - Present: __Graduate Research Assistant__, Nano-Biopharmaceutic Lab, Department of Pharmaceutics, School of Pharmacy - Keimyung University

 > Jan 2021 - Aug 2024: __Student Researcher__, Department of Microbiology and Parasitology, School of Pharmacy - UMP
   * _Graduation Thesis_: The effect of herbal extracts on gut microbiota by cytometric fingerprints.
     * Research objective: Evaluating the gut microbiome diversity under the effect of Vietnamese herbal extracts by